|

 | Summary:

 Weekly Technical Indicators: [See PG weekly technical indicators chart] Weekly technical indicators are neutral.
-The weekly MACD line is below its signal line since March 21, 2025.
+The weekly MACD line is below its signal line since September 26, 2025.
+This is an indication that the medium-term trend is down.
 The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 Daily Technical Indicators: [See PG daily technical indicators chart] Daily technical indicators are neutral.
-During the last week, daily Lane's Stochastic signal line (%D) has moved below overbought area.
-Such crossover is considered a bearish signal.
-Oscillators are designed to signal a possible trend reversal.
-They can act as alerts and should be taken in conjunction with other technical analysis tools.
-Oscillators can be used to confirm other technical signals.
-Use the following link to access Lane's Stochastic help.
-During the last week, daily MACD line has moved below its signal line.
-Such crossover is considered a bearish signal.
-During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
-A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
+The daily MACD line is above its signal line since November 12, 2025.
+This is an indication that the short-term trend is up.
+A Parabolic SAR (stop and reversal) indicator (147.03) comes close to the price (148.16).
+It indicates that the trend is getting weaker.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
 During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
+The distance between the Bollinger Bands (3.64%) is close to one year low (3.41%).
+It indicates the period of low volatility of the stock price, and it is considered a buy signal for the option traders.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
-During the last week, the 20 Day Moving Average has advanced above the 50 Day Moving Average.
-Such crossover is considered a bullish signal.
+During the last week, the price has crossed below the 50 Day Moving Average.
+Such crossover is considered a bearish signal.
 The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
 Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
 Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |